Sri Lankan civil war: Eelam War II (1990–1995)

 Notable international jurist Neelan Thiruchelvam, in a speech at the ICES-Colombo, indicated that the appropriate investigations into massacres and disappearances of civilians including many children in the Sathurukondan, Eastern University, Mylanthanai and the mass murder and burial of school children at Sooriyakanda were hampered by the adoption of emergency regulations which contributed to a climate of impunity.
 Along roadsides in the north and east, burning bodies became a common sight.
-Throughout the country, government death squads hunted down, kidnapped or killed Sinhalese or Tamil youth suspected of sympathizing with the JVP or the LTTE, respectively.
+Throughout the country, government death squads hunted down, kidnapped or killed Sinhalese or Tamil youth suspected of sympathising with the JVP or the LTTE, respectively.
 In October 1990 the LTTE expelled all the Muslims residing in Northern province.
 A total of 72,000 Muslims were forced to leave their homes, taking nothing but the clothes on their backs.

 The largest battle of the war took place in July 1991, when 5,000 LTTE fighters surrounded the army's Elephant Pass base, which controlled access to the Jaffna Peninsula.
 More than 2,000 died on both sides in the month-long siege, before 10,000 government troops arrived to relieve the base.

 In February 1992 another series of government offensives failed to capture Jaffna.
 Lt.
 Gen. Denzil Kobbekaduwa together with Maj.
 Gen. Vijaya Wimalaratne and Rear Adm.
 Mohan Jayamaha, died on 8 August 1992 at Araly (Aeraella) point Jaffna due to a land mine blast.
 Their deaths badly affected military morale.
 The LTTE also scored a major victory when one of its suicide bombers killed Sri Lankan President Ranasinghe Premadasa in May 1993.
 In November 1993 the LTTE defeated the army in the Battle of Pooneryn.
 This attack left 532 Sri Lankan soldiers and 135 sailors either dead or missing in action.